JeffersonLab/ceInstall/modules/README.md

 where `<path>` is the location of the ceInstall repository.

-The following environment variables can be used to control the directory structure of the installation.
+Two optional environment variables controls the directory structure of the installation:

 - PHYS_HOME: the base location of the libraries.
-Default is `$HOME`.
+Default is the directory containing `ceInstall`.
 - PHYS_SUB_DIR: sub dir name of the repository.
 Default is `sim`.

 ### Installation Tree